ozbillwang/stacker_blueprints/README.md

 [![pypi package](https://badge.fury.io/py/stacker_blueprints.svg)](https://badge.fury.io/py/stacker_blueprints)
 [![slack](https://empire-slack.herokuapp.com/badge.svg)](https://empire-slack.herokuapp.com)

-An attempt at a common Blueprint library for use with `stacker <https://github.com/cloudtools/stacker>`_.
+An attempt at a common Blueprint library for use with [stacker](https://github.com/cloudtools/stacker).

-If you're new to stacker you may use `stacker_cookiecutter <https://github.com/cloudtools/stacker_cookiecutter>`_ to setup your project.

 # Quick start

 >NOTES: it will create aws resources and generate cost on your aws account. `make destroy` them all if not required any more.

+If you're new to stacker you may use [stacker_cookiecutter](https://github.com/cloudtools/stacker_cookiecutter) to setup your project.

 1) Make sure you [set up authentication credentials to access aws](http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration)